Skip to main content

 Procedure to Post

-Posting must conform with the campus policy which can be found in the Student Handbook.
+Posting must conform with the campus posting policy.
 Organizations from outside Residence Life and Housing may request approval for posting promotional materials in residential facilities by emailing [email protected].
-Posting of the material is the sole responsibility of the hall/community director and staff.

 Note: For the purposes of the posting policy, any area outside of an individual student room, including the side of the door facing the corridor, is considered public space.